 What About Single Dad's Ministries?

 To date, The Life of a Single Mom Ministries has worked with more than 1500 churches throughout the United States to help them launch, grow, or improve their single moms’ ministry programs.
-We specialize in single moms’ curriculum, event planning, program development, and are considered a one-stop shop for all things single moms ministry related.
+We specialize in single moms’ curriculum, event planning, program development and are considered a one-stop-shop for all things single moms ministry related.
 And…we are often asked, “What about single dads’ ministries?
 Where do all the single dads go to get help?”

-With approximately 80% of all domiciliary custody in the United States being held by women, we recognize that the biggest need is in the single mothers’ home.
+With approximately 80% of all domiciliary custody in the United States held by women, we recognize that the biggest need is in the single mothers’ home.
 This is what we see as the biggest ministry opportunity.
 And we cannot do everything or be everywhere.
 That said, we do recognize that single dads exist and want to address some things that we think will be effective in ministering to the needs of single dads.

-We believe that single dads’ ministries are important and can be launched in a church very similarly to a single mothers’ ministry.
+We believe that single dads’ ministries are important and can be launched in a church very similar to a single mothers’ ministry.
 They can co-exist quite nicely, the same way that singles ministries, divorce recovery programs, grief ministries, and widows ministries can all co-exist in the same church.
 In other words, there are many opportunities to meet the needs of many singles in our congregation.
 Single Dads may not be as large of a demographic, but launching a program can be a great way to find those single dads in the community who are overwhelmed, exhausted, and alone.
 A great way to start is with a small single dad’s Bible study launching in someone’s home (with the church’s approval).

 Co-ed single parent’s ministries can work, but we suggest gender-exclusive ministries that co-mingle on a regular basis.
-Single Moms can be devastated by a divorce, failed relationship, or death of a spouse, as can single dads.
+Single Moms can be devastated by divorce, failed relationship, or death of a spouse, as can single dads.
 Co-ed environments can create a level of discomfort among those who have not yet healed from such an event.
-They can also be a breeding ground for unhealthy relationships, when individuals are not ready to move on.
+They can also be a breeding ground for unhealthy relationships when individuals are not ready to move on.
 We suggest separate single moms’ ministries and single dads’ ministries that get together for fun events regularly, such as barbecues, family fun nights, and the like.

 (Please note: All churches we work with have the complete autonomy to make the decisions that work best for their church, congregation, and long-term vision.
 We are a consulting service for single moms’ ministries.
 We highlight what we see as national trends and industry standards that work best, but there is no right or wrong.
 As ministry evolves, we also recognize that needs change, too.
 We recommend praying and seeing how God would lead in this area.)